Nicks182/MFD_Thingy/README.md

 I made this to use in Star Citizen which is the only Sim style game that I play currently.
 However, since this app simulates mouse and keyboard inputs, you can make all sorts of screens.
 You can have a screen for Kodi, youtube, or any app that is usable with shortcut keys.

 ### How can you get it?
-Download the zip int he Build folder.
+Download the zip in the Build folder.
 It's a self contained build, thus the size, so you should not have to install things like dotnet framework.

 ### Demo